sharonZzz96/MSiA423-final-project-2019/README.md

 ♣ *Backlog2*: Analyze the credit behavior from Credit Bureau among different segments of the population –4 points (planned for the next two weeks)

-♣ *Backlog3*: Analyze the previous loan applications of the customers –4 points
+♣ *Backlog3*: Analyze the previous loan applications of the customers and study the correlation between previous loan application situation and late-payment behavior of future loans –4 points

-♣ *Backlog4*: Compare the customers with late payment and without late paymentbased on their social surrounding data –2 points
+♣ *Backlog4*: Compare the customers with late payment and without late payment based on their social surrounding data –2 points

 o **Epic2**: Based on their background, telco and transaction information in other financial institutions, classify customers into two groups: with payment difficulty and without payment difficulty